Uthmanbello/react_group_project/README.md

 # 📖 [Space Travelers' Hub] <a name="about-project"></a>

-**[Space Travelers' Hub]** is a project where we worked with the real live data from the SpaceX API.
+**[Space Travelers' Hub]** is a project where we worked with real live data from the SpaceX API.
 We build a web application for a company that provides commercial and scientific space travel services.
 The application will allow users to book rockets and join selected space missions.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>